whisklabs/whisklabs.github.io/whiskconnect.md

 ---

 WhiskConnect is a service that connects your online products to the Whisk Shopping List.
+You can find more details about WhiskConnect on our [marketing pages](https://whisk.com/connect/).

 This document will describe everything you need to get your site WhiskConnected, and is aimed at developers wishing to integrate WhiskConnect into a website containing purchasable products.